Chapter 16.32

 (Ord.
 7026 §3, 2016; Ord.
 6854 §3, 2013; Ord.
 6722 §5, 2010; Ord.
 5569 §28, 1995; Ord.
 5520 §7, 1995; Ord.
 5028 §7, 1989; Ord.
 4714 §27, 1986; Ord.
 3701 §5, 1972).

-The following standards are added as supplements to the International Fire Code, 2015 Edition, Chapter 36, and shall be the standard for installation of standpipe systems in marinas:
+The following standards are added as supplements to the current State adopted edition of the International Fire Code, Chapter 36, and is the standard for installation of standpipe systems in marinas:

-1. All portions of floats exceeding 250 feet in distance from the point of fire apparatus access shall be provided with an approved dry standpipe system, installed in conformity with NFPA 14 and Chapter 36 of the International Fire Code, 2015 Edition.
+1. All portions of floats exceeding 250 feet in distance from the point of fire apparatus access shall be provided with an approved dry standpipe system, installed in conformity with NFPA 14 and Chapter 36 of the International Fire Code, current State adopted edition.

 2. Hose stations shall be provided at 150-foot intervals, with the most remote station a maximum of 75 feet from the end of the float.
 Each hose station shall be provided with two 2-1/2 inch standpipe valves with 2-1/2 inch to 1-1/2 inch reducers with caps.
 Installation of fire hose is not mandatory at standpipe locations.
 All hose station risers shall be galvanized steel.